Samoa shuts down in unprecedented battle against measles

 On Thursday, the government said 165 cases had been reported in the last 24 hours, as the death toll rose to 62.
 Of the dead, 54 were babies and young children aged four and under.

-"I've seen mass mobilisation campaigns before, but not over an entire country like this," UNICEF's Pacific Island chief Sheldon Yett told the AFP.
+"I've seen mass mobilisation campaigns before, but not over an entire country like this," UNICEF's Pacific Island chief Sheldon Yett told the AFP news agency.

 "That's what we're doing right now.
 This entire country is being vaccinated."